 Let’s take the example that you have $100,000 you want to save and you take out a CD with an annual interest rate of 2%.
 You lock it away for three years and cannot access it during that time.
 That is not the case for the bank.
 They use that money in conducting business.
 It could lend $25,000 out to a small business where they charge 8% interest to the borrower.
 It then uses another $50,000 to fund a second mortgage for someone.
 Maybe $15,000 goes for a student loan and the remaining $10,000 helps fund the bank’s credit card program.
 They lend all of your money out for a greater rate of interest than they are paying on your CD.
 As the money comes back in from those other loans, the bank immediately puts it to use somewhere else.

-How You Use Money, Not Where You Put It
+Money Principle 2: How You Use Money, Not Where You Put It

 People are always looking for that one hot stock or new company or great investment portfolio as a place to invest.
 That becomes their guiding principle in trying to increase their wealth.
 This philosophy means that the investor is looking to meet a certain goal based on what they learn about that particular product.
 Rather than focusing on that, it is more productive to concentrate on the method you use in investing.

 When investing, it is more important to understand how to properly manage your money rather than learning where to put it.
 Once you know how best to use your money, the easier it will be to evaluate where to invest it.
 Managing your finances does not occur in isolated segments, but organically where all the factors you need to know work together.
+In nutshell, it’s not one stock, mutual fund, product, strategy or plan but it’s a combination of various tools, products and strategies make your money really working hard for you.

-Money Is Not Math
+Money Principle 3: Money Is Not Math

 When looking at different investment opportunities, it is quite easy to manipulate numbers…and even math…to make something look better than it actually is.
 For example, you have $100,000 invested in a mutual fund.
 In your first year, it does fantastic and you get 100% rate of return.
 You now have $200,000.
 Since it did so great, you let the money ride and the second year it lost 50%, and you are back to $100,000.
 You go one more year and it does another banner job of earning 100%.
 You are again at $200,000.
 Since you didn’t learn from two years ago, you keep the money there, it suffers another minus 50% rate of return, and you are back to $100,000.
 In four years, you didn’t make a dime.

 Now, let’s look at the math.
 Over those four years, there was a 200% rate of return.
 You add together the two 50% minuses and subtract the 100% from the 200%.
 Using that math, the fund had a 100% rate of return over four years for an average rate of return over that period of 25% while the actual rate of return is 0%.
-The fund can truthfully proclaim this, but the reality is different depending when you invested in it.